+Conflicting dates are dates where a sanction for a non-restricted meet is already issued in the same geographic region.202.2.8

 202.2.8 The Niagara Technical Planning Committee is responsible for specifying all medals, ribbons and other awards to be given at Niagara LSC meets.
 Hosts for these meets are responsible for the procurement, payment and distribution of all specified awards.

 202.2.9 The standard warm-up procedure set forth in Exhibit A applies to all Niagara sanctioned meets and is deemed incorporated by reference in all applications for sanction; accordingly, it is not necessary to attach warm-up procedures to the application for sanction as otherwise required by this rule.